 “We’re committed to understanding students' interests and goals and how they’re advancing in and outside the classroom.
 We hope our students change the world for the public good—that they become professionals who make colleges, universities, and schools more equitable places.”

-Our four departments offer more than 30 robust programs, ranging from Curriculum & Instruction to Severe Special Needs, Counseling Psychology, and Applied Statistics & Psychometrics.
+Our five departments offer more than 30 robust programs, ranging from Curriculum & Instruction to Extensive Special Needs, Counseling Psychology, and Data Science.

 In classrooms, practicums, internships, and clinical placements, LSEHD students work with leaders in education and health care.
 Our 100+ partnerships in Greater Boston allow students to gain crucial hands-on experience by teaching, conducting research in schools and hospitals, and assisting with urban education initiatives.